aws-controllers-k8s/community/docs/code-generation.md

 plan.
 Instead, ASO is a controller that facilitates creation and management of various AWS service objects using Kubernetes CRD instances.

-kubebuilder is the recommended upstream tool for generating CRDs and controller stub code.
+`kubebuilder` is the recommended upstream tool for generating CRDs and controller stub code.
 It is a Go binary that creates the scaffolding for CRDs and controller Go code.
-Unfortunately, it doesn't really handle multiple API groups in the same source code repository, and we need that for ASO.
-For example, we will have an `s3.service-operator.aws` and an `iam.service-operator.aws` API group with CRDs representing those different API objects and interfaces.

-That said, much of kubebuilder simply sets up some templates and then runs the `controller-gen` binary from the sigs.kubernetes.io/controller-tools repository to generate Go code.
+It has support for multiple API groups (e.g. `s3.amazonaws.com` and `dynamodb.amazonaws.com`) in a single code repository, so allows for sensible separation of code.

 Our final option was to build a hybrid custom code generator that used controller-runtime under the hood but allowed us to generate controller stub